aserban13/SIADS593-MilestoneI/notebooks/README.md

+## File Structure

+This folder contains all the code that was done to complete this analysis.

 | **Filename**                      | **Description**                                                               | **Question Answered**                                                                 |
 |-----------------------------------|--------------------------------------------------------------------------------|---------------------------------------------------------------------------------------|
 | 1_pull_data.ipynb                 | Pulls in the primary dataset from the API                                      | NA                                                                                    |